Revisiting Skeleton-based Action Recognition

 \section{Introduction}

 Action recognition is a central task in video understanding.
-Existing studies have explored various modalities for feature representation, such as RGB frames \cite{wang2016temporal,tran2015learning,carreira2017quo}, optical flows \cite{simonyan2014two}, audio waves \cite{xiao2020audiovisual}, and human skeletons \cite{yan2018spatial}.
+Existing studies have explored various modalities for feature representation, such as RGB frames \cite{wang2016temporal,tran2015learning,carreira2017quo}, optical flows \cite{simonyan2014two}, audio waves \cite{xiao2020audiovisual}, and human skeletons \cite{yan2018spatial,weinzaepfel2021mimetics}.
 Among these modalities, skeleton-based action recognition has received increasing attention in recent years due to its action-focusing nature and compactness.
-In practice, human skeletons in a video are mainly represented as a sequence of human joint coordinate lists, where the coordinates are extracted by pose estimation methods.
-Since only the pose information is included, skeleton sequences capture only the human action information, while being immune to contextual nuisances, such as background variation and lighting changes.
+In practice, human skeletons in a video are mainly represented as a sequence of joint coordinate lists, where the coordinates are extracted by pose estimators.
+Since only the pose information is included, skeleton sequences capture only action information while being immune to contextual nuisances, such as background variation and lighting changes.

-Among all the methods for skeleton-based action recognition \cite{du2015hierarchical,wang2012mining,vemulapalli2014human}, graph convolutional networks (GCN) \cite{yan2018spatial} have been one of the most popular approaches.
-Specifically, GCN regards every human joint at every timestep as a node, and neighboring nodes along the spatial and temporal dimensions are connected with edges.
-Graph convolution layers are then applied on the constructed graph to discover action patterns across space and time.
-Given its performance in standard benchmarks for skeleton-based action recognition, people tend to take GCN for granted when processing skeleton sequences.
+Among all the methods for skeleton-based action recognition \cite{du2015hierarchical,wang2012mining,vemulapalli2014human}, graph convolutional networks (GCN)~\cite{yan2018spatial} have been one of the most popular approaches.
+Specifically, GCNs regard every human joint at every timestep as a node.
+Neighboring nodes along the spatial and temporal dimensions are connected with edges.
+Graph convolution layers are then applied to the constructed graph to discover action patterns across space and time.
+Due to the good performance on standard benchmarks for skeleton-based action recognition, GCNs have been a standard approach when processing skeleton sequences.